Skip to content

 David Jovel

-David Jovel is a Product Manager at Higher Logic focused on Communications.
-He spent most of his career working with Associations in the SaaS space with the Communications and Marketing Automation platforms.
-At one point he even helped develop the product.
-Now he spends his time working closely with customers to help guide and build the Higher Logic Communications platform.
+David Jovel is the Lead Sales Engineer for Higher Logic Thrive.
+He spent most of his career working with Associations in the SaaS space, focusing on Communications and Marketing Automation platforms – at one point he even helped develop the product!
+Now he spends his time working with customers and future customers to help them find the solutions that are right for them and improve their marketing and member engagement.